KireiOishi/KireiOishi/README.md

 ### 🔭 I’m currently working on
 - **Dental System Application**: A web app for patient management, featuring doctor comments, treatment records, and permissions systems using PHP, JavaScript, and MySQL.
-- **POS System**: Developing a cashier POS interface (`cashier_pos.php`) with centralized session management and barcode generation for streamlined transactions.
+- **POS System**: Developing a cashier POS interface with centralized session management and barcode generation for streamlined transactions.
-- **API Enhancements**: Improving backend APIs in `PatientApiController.php` to handle fields like `doctor_comment` with robust validation and error handling.

 ### 🌱 I’m currently learning
 - **Dart**: Practicing Dart to explore mobile and web app development, focusing on Flutter for cross-platform solutions.